rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/UpdateManagedVolumeReply.md

   v6.0: Managed volume state like exported, resetting etc.,. v7.0: State of the Managed Volume.
 For example, exported, resetting etc. v8.0+: State of the Managed Volume.
 For example, exported, resetting etc.,.
+- slaManagedVolumeDetails: SlaManagedVolumeDetail
+  - Supported in v5.3+
+  The additional details specific to SLA Managed Volumes.
+- snappable: CdmWorkload
+  - The base workload object.